-Artichokes are rich in cynarin, chlorogenic acid and other compounds that boost the liver’s detox pathways, protect against oxidative stress and reduce the risk of damage.
+Artichokes are rich in cynarin, chlorogenic acid and other compounds that boost the liver’s detox pathways, protect against oxidative stress and reduce the risk of liver damage.
 It’s also high in inulin, which stimulates components of the immune system.

 Try this: Steam whole artichokes then serve with warm olive oil infused with rosemary and garlic; toss chopped artichoke hearts with cannellini beans, black olives, roasted red peppers and baby arugula; quarter baby artichokes, grill until tender then toss with a dressing of minced shallots, grapefruit juice and olive oil.